In Honours+, you’ll work throughout the course of 6 months on a group challenge with an interdisciplinary team, under the guidance of a Supervisor.

 Workshops and Masterclasses

 Honours+ offers several workshops and master classes focused on optimal assignment execution as well as personal development.
-Offered workshop themes include “Creative Problem Solving”, “Teamwork and Communication”, “Stress Management”, “Tackling Interdisciplinary Research”, “Strength Finding”, “Time Management”, “Debating Skills” and “Prepare a Pitch”.
+Offered workshop themes include “Creative Problem Solving”, “On Fire without Burning out”, “Stress Management”, “Science of Wellbeing”, “Time Management”, “Speed Reading”, “Debating Skills” and “Advanced Presentation Skills”.

 During Honours+, you are required to have attended at least two workshops.